Chic Young: Blondie

 With films, radio, television and products, the strip became a licensing and media bonanza that made Young a wealthy man.
 During his lifetime, he produced more than 15,000 Blondie strips.
 Described by former King Features president Joseph Connelly as "the greatest story teller of his kind since the immortal Charles Dickens," Young at his peak received more fan mail than any other cartoonist.
 His other works include the strip Colonel Potterby and the Duchess, which ran as a topper strip on the Blondie page from 1935 through 1963.

 Young worked with several assistants, including Alex Raymond and Ray McGill.
 Alex Raymond's younger brother, Jim Raymond, who began as Young's assistant in 1935, took over all the art in 1950 when Young's eyesight began to fail.

 As of June 2021, Blondie is written by Chic Young's son, Dean Young, and illustrated by John Marshall.

-Personal
+Personal life

-Living in suburban New Rochelle, New York, Chic and Athel had two other children, Dean and Jeanne.
+Living in suburban New Rochelle, New York, Chic and Athel had two other children, Dean Young and Jeanne.
 In 1939, Young relocated his family to California to be more closely involved with the popular Blondie film series for Columbia Pictures.
 In the early 1950s, the entire family vacationed in Paris, and a few years later, they moved to Florida, prompting his comment, "We reside on a little island off the west coast of Florida, where the porpoises and pelicans entertain me while I work on the strip.
 Hobbies?
 Oh, fishing, golf, very amateurish Oriental cooking and such nonsense."

 Young died of a pulmonary embolism on March 14, 1973, at the Apollo Medical Center in St. Petersburg, Florida, at the age of 72.
 He had been in ill health for some time, remaining near his home in Clearwater Beach, Florida.